IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## Use of non-deterministic DNS names in-protocol

-A second pattern is for a control protocol to connect to a known HTTP end point.
+A second pattern is for a control protocol to connect to a known HTTP endpoint.
 This is easily described in MUD.
 Within that control protocol references are made to additional content at other URLs.
 The values of those URLs do not fit any easily described pattern and may point at arbitrary names.